karisuchy/School_District_Analysis/README.md

 ### adjusted data
 School board suspects academic dishonest with the reading and math grades for the ninth graders at Thomas High School.
 These scores have been removed from the analysis.

-## Sources
+## Resources
-schools_complete.csv
-students_complete.csv
+Data Sources: schools_complete.csv; students_complete.csv
-Python, Jupyter, panda
+Software: Python 3.7, Jupyter 6.3.0, Panda 1.2.4

 ## Results
 Using bulleted lists and images of DataFrames as support, address the following questions.